adhip49/indiabizforsale/readme.md

 Step 1 : Create a .env file copy the setting in .env.example file .
 Update your database connections in the .env file

-Step 2 : Run the below command in terminal to create tables php artisan migrate
+Step 2 : Run the command php artisan migrate in terminal to create tables

 Now all the tables will be created in the mysql